LEGAL

 Data is shared only with service providers necessary to deliver app functionality (for example analytics/crash/performance configuration and weather response services), and only for disclosed purposes.

 Installed app inventory, contact identifiers, widget/provider identifiers, weather location strings, calendar event identifiers, and similar sensitive values are filtered out of the app's telemetry payloads before analytics/crash logging.
-Weather location text is still sent to OpenWeather when you use the weather feature because that service requires the location input to return weather results.
+Weather city/location text and geocode coordinates are sent to Open-Meteo when you use the weather feature because that service requires location input to return weather results.

 Installed app inventory and other sensitive data are not shared for advertising or analytics monetization purposes.